iliana-marquez/diana-vizvary/README.md

     - GitHub:
         - For storing and early deployment
     - Canva:
-        - For website design and custom website items such as backgroundless hero images
+        - For website design (wireframes) and custom website items such as backgroundless hero images

-### Testing
+# Testing

 - W3C:
     - HTML Valdation: